Maserati common problems and MOT failures

 The single most common MOT failure for Maserati is tyre tread depth outside legal limits, accounting for 24% of all failure items.
 A set of new tyres typically costs £200–£500 depending on size.

-These figures are from real MOT inspections — they show what testers actually find wrong with Maserati vehicles.
+These figures are from real MOT inspections.
+They show what testers actually find wrong with Maserati vehicles.
 If you're viewing a used Maserati, it's worth checking these areas specifically.

 Buying a specific Maserati?
 Check the individual vehicle's MOT history for free on GOV.UK to see its actual test results, advisories, and mileage readings.